Optimus-Labs/PSR-Lunar-Enhancement/README.md

 ## Craters detection using YOLO (You Only Look Once)

-For crater detection in enhanced images we decided to use YOLOv5 which can be accessed from `YOLOv5.ipynb`
+For crater detection in enhanced images we decided to fine tune over the top of YOLOv8 which can be accessed from `YOLOv8.ipynb`